toinsson/pynatnetclient/README.md

 # Changes

 - split the code in separate classes
+- create a package and add a setup.py file
 - replace the tracing function with logging
 - add remote server functionality
 - remove callback function for data access